Living Landscapes Culturally Relevant Climate Literacy Resources

 Labs and activities

 Accompanying the Living Landscapes climate course is a lab course that includes 10 in-depth climate labs, many of which also have cultural relevance to tribes.
 Covering topics like native fish, snow cover, polar bears, retreating glaciers, and camas (one of the most important food plants for Plateau tribes).
 They include video and written tutorials and clear, step-by-step guides.
 The lab course can also be used at the high school level to accompany the corresponding learning unit.
-The labs are being added to the CLEAN collection as learning activities for students at the college and high school level.
+The labs are being added to the CLEAN collection as learning activities for students at the college and high school levels.

 The Living Landscapes package also includes 18 climate tools and models that students and teachers can use to learn about their local climate.
-Developed by NASA and other federal agencies like NOAA and the USGS, as well as a number of non-governmental organizations, these tools not only allow students to better understand the science, but enable them to learn what they can expect for their community in the future.
+Developed by NASA and other federal agencies like NOAA and the USGS, as well as several non-governmental organizations, these tools not only allow students to better understand the science, but enable them to learn what they can expect for their community in the future.
 An example is the National Climate Change Viewer, which students can use to visualize projected changes in the climate (maximum and minimum air temperature and precipitation) and the water balance (snow water equivalent, runoff, soil water storage, and evaporative deficit) for their community.
 This tool is also being reviewed for the CLEAN collection as a visualization.
 Another example is NASA's Earth Observations tool.
-Students can use it to download imagery and data from NASA's constellation of Earth observing system satellites.
+Students can use it to download imagery and data from NASA's constellation of Earth-observing system satellites.
 The data provide daily, weekly, and monthly snapshots so students can follow and document how climate change is altering their homelands.